mum0n/model_size/docs/size_structured_model_snowcrab.md

 For each sampling location, classify instar relative numbers.

-The results can be aggregated to higher levels including full domain via CAR.
+The results can be aggregated to higher levels including full domain via CAR:

-Here, the determind modes are starting points (rather than a fixed constraint as in the previous analysis) and the actual latent modes are estimated from the data.
+.. the probabilities can associated be used as a post-stratified "weight" to zero-values determind modes are starting points (rather than a fixed constraint as in the previous analysis) and the actual latent modes are estimated from the data.

-This takes about 6 hours for 1 year of data ...
+This takes about 6 hours for 1 year of data...

 ```{julia}
 #| eval: false